Homeowner Guides

 The cheapest trim bid is almost never actually the cheapest.
 The bids that look 15-25% lower than competitors are almost always missing scope that will be added back via change orders — by the time the project is done, the "cheap" bid usually costs more than the "expensive" one.

-If you've received bids and aren't sure how to compare them, the Consultation is built for this — Nicholas reads your bids line by line and tells you exactly what's missing, what's overpriced, and what red flags to watch for.
+If you've received bids and aren't sure how to compare them, the Discovery Call is built for this — Nicholas reads your bids line by line and tells you exactly what's missing, what's overpriced, and what red flags to watch for.

 About the Author